-Persistent storage is a fancy word to describe: it's just regular storage, which won't be deleted.
+Persistent storage is just a fancy word to describe regular storage, which won't be deleted.
 In contrary to Ephemeral storage, it allows you to use the website storage as you would with any VPS or shared hosting solution.
 All data your App writes is written to the disk and not removed upon deploy.
 In short: it is persistent.

 You can access either live logs or historic logs of your App.
 Please read the logging article.

 The Universal plans differ in web storage size, MySQL size, available PHP memory and features like backups and cron jobs.